 If you are connecting a combination of WPS-enabled clients and clients that are not WPS enabled, you cannot use the WPS setup procedures to add clients that are not WPS enabled.
-You need to record and then manually enter your security settings (see "Recording Basic Wireless Settings Setup Information" on page 2-5).

-To connect non-WPS-enabled and WPS-enabled clients to the WNR2000 router:
+To connect both non-WPS-enabled and WPS-enabled clients to the WNR612v2 router:

+Configure the settings of the WNR612v2 router (shown in the Wireless Settings screen) for WPA-PSK or WPA2-PSK security, and record that information.
+See "Configuring WPA-PSK and WPA2-PSK Wireless Security" on page 2-9.

-- 1. Restore the router to factory default settings (see "Restoring the Default User Name and Password" on page A-4). - After you restore factory settings, all existing connected wireless clients are disassociated and disconnected from the router. - 2.
-Configure the network name (SSID) and security passphrase of the WNR2000 router (shown in the Wireless Settings screen) as appropriate, and record that information.
-See "Viewing Basic Wireless Settings" on page 2-6. - 3.
-For the non-WPS-enabled devices that you wish to connect, open the networking utility, and follow the utility's instructions to enter security settings. - 4.
-For the WPS-enabled devices that you wish to connect, follow the procedures in "Push Button Configuration" on page 2-14 or "Security PIN Entry" on page 2-16. - 5.
-For information about how to view a list of all devices connected to your router (including wireless and Ethernet connected), see "Viewing a List of Attached Devices" on page 6-6.
+When you change security settings, all existing connected wireless clients that do not share those settings are disassociated and disconnected from the router.

+- 2. For the non-WPS-enabled devices that you wish to connect, open the networking utility, and follow the utility's instructions to enter security settings. - 3.
+For the WPS-enabled devices that you wish to connect, follow the procedures in "Configuring WPS Security (Wi-Fi Protected Setup)" on page 2-12.

+The WNR612v2 router automatically preserves the settings you configured in step 1 so all clients share the same security settings (for more information, see "Configuring the WPS Settings" on page 2-15).

+4. For information about how to view a list of all devices connected to your router (including wireless and Ethernet connected), see "Viewing a List of Attached Devices" on page 6-7.